 The new Specialized Allez Elite has got longer and taller, improving its manners while still just about maintaining its racing aspirations, and for a lot of people it really is going to make a lot of sense.

 - Pros: Lighter with improved all-round handling

-Forget anything you may already know about the Specialized Allez, probably one of the most popular bikes for those new to riding or moving their way up the ladder, because for 2018 everything has changed, and I mean everything.
+Forget anything you may already know about the Specialized Allez, one of the most popular bikes for those new to riding or moving their way up the ladder, because for 2018 everything has changed, and I mean everything.

-Back in the spring I reviewed the Allez E5 Sport and it was an absolute belter.
+Last year I reviewed the Allez E5 Sport and it was an absolute belter.
 A bike that just felt right whether I was hammering it around or taking on a 200km audax; it was nippy, flickable and just fun to ride.

 So why change it?

 The Allez had always been designed as an entry-level race bike, something it was very good at, but I think it's safe to say the majority of people riding them had no intention of taking on the local criterium or road race.
 Because it can be picked up for less than the £1,000 Cycle to Work cap, the Allez has become a commuter's favourite, with many taking on the daily haul to and from work in all weathers and conditions.
 The new design has reflected this, with the Allez frame now able to take full mudguards and a rear rack while still maintaining the ability to wear 28mm tyres.
 Since this review, Specialized has replaced the fork with one that doesn't have mudguard mounts, although you can fit mudguards via clips.

 The geometry has changed completely too.
 There are only two measurements it shares with the 2017 model: the seat tube length and the head angle.

 Thankfully, it's still the same fun bike to ride, albeit with slightly different manners – a little bit more mature, if you like.